michelg10/build-a-bot/1 - Hello, Typebot!.md

 ![1-connected-flow](1-connected-flow.png)

 Now, let's test the bot again.
-We can do this by clicking on the "Restart" button on the testing sidebar on the right (highlighted with red below):
+We can do this by clicking on the "Restart" button on the testing sidebar on the right (highlighted in red below):

 ![1-success-initial-run](1-success-initial-run.png)